Documentation Index

 Prev Next

-Generally, NordLayer application for Linux handles DNS settings automatically and manual DNS configuration should not be needed.
-However, in case of troubleshooting or specific scenarios, this guide will show you how to edit, add, or remove the DNS settings on your Linux device.
+However, for troubleshooting or specific scenarios, this guide shows how to edit, add, or remove DNS settings on your Linux device.

 Ensuring systemd-resolved is installed and running